maria-hampel/hpc-workspace-v2/README.md

 language level might evolve from c++17 to c++20 if there is reasons.

-ws_list has a dependency to -fopenmp, can be removed from CMakeList.txt if not available.
+ws_list and ws_stat have a dependency to -fopenmp, can be removed from CMakeList.txt if not available.

 ## Dependencies